The 9 Best Fast Food Burritos, Ranked (Plus How To Make Them Better!)

 Rubio’s guacamole is also pretty solid, it has a nice balance of onion, garlic, lime, and salt and tastes remarkably fresh.
 Because you’ve got prominent lime in the avocado, I don’t think the citrus rice is necessary and would’ve preferred a more tomato-based Spanish rice.
 The burrito is also lacking in cheese, which can be easily added but we wish we didn’t have to.

-How To Make It Better
+How To Make It Better:

 You might be noticing a slight trend here but, ditch the rice.
 The combination of citrus rice and the citrus in the guacamole adds a bit of a sour undertone to this burrito.
 Sub out that citrus rice for Rubio’s Mexican rice and you’ve instantly got a better-tasting burrito.

 I’d also suggest subbing out the black beans for Rubio’s pinto beans, which have a distinct peppery flavor that pairs perfectly with cheese, which you should also add to this thing.

-If you’re going to go to one coastal-inspired fast casual burrito spot, choose Rubio’s over Baja every time.
+If you’re going to go to one coastal-inspired fast-casual burrito spot, choose Rubio’s over Baja every time.

 5. Qdoba — Burrito